dkandalov/kotlin-99/readme.md

 ## Introduction

-This an adaptation of [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) by Phil Gold which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
+This is an adaptation of [Ninety-Nine Scala Problems](http://aperiodic.net/phil/scala/s-99/) by Phil Gold which itself is an adaptation of the [Ninety-Nine Prolog Problems](https://sites.google.com/site/prologsite/prolog-problems) written by Werner Hett at the Berne University of Applied Sciences in Berne, Switzerland.
 Some problems have been altered to be more amenable to programming in [Kotlin][].